ihmeuw/vivarium/docs/source/tutorials/boids.rst

 Swarming Behavior
 -----------------

-Now we know which birds are each others' neighbors, but we're not doing anything with that information.
-We need to teach the birds to swarm!
+Now we know which boids are each others' neighbors, but we're not doing anything with that information.
+We need to teach the boids to swarm!

-There are lots of potential swarming behaviors to play around with, all of which change the way that birds clump up and follow each other.
-But since that isn't the focus of this tutorial, we'll implement a few very simple rules that are just enough to see some swarming behavior:
+There are lots of potential swarming behaviors to play around with, all of which change the way that boids clump up and follow each other.
+But since that isn't the focus of this tutorial, we'll implement separation, cohesion, and alignment behavior identical to what's in `this D3 example <https://web.archive.org/web/20240103000750/https://d3og.com/git-ashish/2ff94f1f6b985e5fd2d4a15e512c4739/>`_.

-* Birds go toward their neighbors, unless they get too close.
-* Birds try to match their velocity to their neighbors.
-* Birds speed up if they are going below a minimum speed.

-In addition to these, we'll need to add another rule to keep birds from flying out of bounds.

 To access the values pipeline we created in the Neighbors component, we use ``builder.value.get_value`` in the setup method.
 Then to get the values inside